+A8.
+Inherent risk factors are characteristics of events or conditions that affect susceptibility to misstatement, whether due to fraud or error, of an assertion about a class of transactions, account balance or disclosures, before consideration of controls31.
+Appendix 1 further explains the nature of these inherent risk factors, and their inter-relationships, in the context of making accounting estimates and their presentation in the financial statements.

+A9.
+When assessing the risks of material misstatement at the assertion level32, in addition to estimation uncertainty, complexity and subjectivity, the auditor also takes into account the degree to which inherent risk factors included in ISA (Ireland) 315 (Revised October 2020) (other than estimation uncertainty, complexity and subjectivity) affect susceptibility of assertions to misstatement about the accounting estimate.
+Such additional inherent risk factors include:

-- A8.
-Inherent risk factors are characteristics of conditions and events that may affect the susceptibility of an assertion to misstatement, before consideration of controls.
-Appendix 1 further explains the nature of these inherent risk factors, and their inter-relationships, in the context of making accounting estimates and their presentation in the financial statements. - A9.
-In addition to the inherent risk factors of estimation uncertainty, complexity or subjectivity, other inherent risk factors that the auditor may consider in identifying and assessing the risks of material misstatement may include the extent to which the accounting estimate is subject to, or affected by: - Change in the nature or circumstances of the relevant financial statement items, or requirements of the applicable financial reporting framework which may give rise to the need for changes in the method, assumptions or data used to make the accounting estimate. - Susceptibility to misstatement due to management bias or fraud in making the accounting estimate.
+- Change in the nature or circumstances of the relevant financial statement items, or requirements of the applicable financial reporting framework which may give rise to the need for changes in the method, assumptions or data used to make the accounting estimate. - Susceptibility to misstatement due to management bias, or other fraud risk factors insofar as they affect inherent risk, in making the accounting estimate. - Uncertainty, other than estimation uncertainty.